-As the third generation became old enough, they also got involved in the business.
-Following the completion of their college degrees and the retirement of their uncle Tom, Travis and Jeff began to work full time for the company in 1996.
-It was an opportunity and a test to see if the next generation could take the reigns.
-Jeff is the sales and customer service manager.
-Travis is our pallet production manager / shipping and receiving supervisor.
+As the third generation became teenagers, they also got involved in the business.
+Following the completion of their college degrees and the retirement of their uncle Tom, Travis and Jeff began to work full time on the production floor in 1996.
+It was an opportunity and a test to see if the next generation could take the reins by learning from the ground up.
+Over time, Jeff became the sales and customer service manager.
+Travis's position evolved to pallet production manager / shipping and receiving supervisor.

 In 2005 Don reduced his hours in preparation for retirement.
 He continues to help the company on special projects and consultation.
 Dale plans to continue with the business for several more years and is currently the primary lumber buyer for the company.

 Being a third generation company, Fox Valley Wood Products is fortunate to have had great examples of hard working, dedicated fathers.
 They have provided the tools to take this company into a successful future.

 The most important virtues gleaned from their experience have been: how to serve our customers, how to treat our employees, and what it takes to operate a successful business.